 Knox Community Hospital strives to keep up with innovative treatment options.

 That's why we are so thrilled to include robotic-assisted surgery as a part of our treatment solutions.
 Many KCH providers have trained to use the da Vinci Xi surgical system to provide patients with reduced pain, shorter hospital stays, and quicker recovery.
 The Department of Specialty Care has currently trained the following provider clinics on Robotic Surgery.

 - General Surgery

 Robotic surgery allows your surgeon to perform more precise and controlled minimally invasive surgery, with top-of-the-line surgical instruments that allow for a 3-D high-definition view of the treatment area.
 Minimally invasive surgery means smaller incisions leading to reduced blood loss, scarring, and risk of infection.
-Hence, patients have a shorter hospital stay and faster recovery time, and less pain medication use.
+Hence, patients have a shorter hospital stay, faster recovery time, and less pain medication use.

 Is my surgeon still the one operating on me, or is the robot in control?